maryamkhalidofc-ship-it/M4ry4m/README.md

 # M4ry4m
 Welcome to my Profile
-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Maryam Khalid! 👋

-### ⚡ A passionate [Your Role, e.g., Full-Stack Developer] from [Your Location]
+### ⚡ A passionate Python Backend Developer from Royal Heritage City Mysore

-I spend my time building [mention what you build, e.g., scalable web apps / open-source tools / neural networks] and trying to write code that my future self won't hate.
+I spend my time building some orijects based on Python language that can be scable and Open source and trying to write code that my future self won't hate.

 ---